 - A24.
-Obtaining an understanding of the requirements of the applicable financial reporting framework provides the auditor with a basis for discussion with management and, where applicable, those charged with governance about how management has applied those requirements relevant to the accounting estimates, and about the auditor's determination of whether they have been applied appropriately.
+Obtaining an understanding of the requirements of the applicable financial reporting framework provides the auditor with a basis for discussion with management and, where applicable, those charged with governance about how management has applied the requirements of the applicable financial reporting framework relevant to the accounting estimates, and about the auditor's determination of whether they have been applied appropriately.
 This understanding also may assist the auditor in communicating with those charged with governance when the auditor considers a significant accounting practice that is acceptable under the applicable financial reporting framework, not to be the most appropriate in the circumstances of the entity. - A25.
-In obtaining this understanding, the auditor may seek to understand whether: - The applicable financial reporting framework: - Prescribes certain criteria for the recognition, or methods for the measurement of accounting estimates; - Specifies certain criteria that permit or require measurement at a fair value, for example, by referring to management's intentions to carry out certain courses of action with respect to an asset or liability; or - Specifies required or suggested disclosures, including disclosures concerning judgments, assumptions, or other sources of estimation uncertainty relating to accounting estimates; and - Changes in the applicable financial reporting framework require changes to the entity's accounting policies relating to accounting estimates.
+In obtaining this understanding, the auditor may seek to understand whether: - The applicable financial reporting framework: - Prescribes certain criteria for the recognition, or methods for the measurement of accounting estimates; - Specifies certain criteria that permit or require measurement at a fair value, for example, by referring to management's intentions to carry out certain courses of action with respect to an asset or liability; or